dupe-codes/PersonalKnowledgeBase/Source/Admin/PKB_Plans.md

     - Add navbar?
 - Update render script to automatically push to heroku app after rendering

+- Maybe refactor all web app components into separate directory:
+    - "Server/"?

 ## Quick Note Functionality
 - Create a simple app that saves quick notes into the PKB
     - Add in authentication so only I can access